What is a Pantograph, and How Does It Power Train?

 The electricity is at a safe distance away from human commute and interaction.

-Pantographs allow for higher travel speeds because they can collect higher voltages than other systems.
+Pantographs allow for higher travel speeds because they collect higher voltages than other systems.

 Trains can sustain their speeds because of the constant contact the pantographs create.